Making Clever Lizard

 My bearded dragon Lewis is patient, stoic, and very clever.
-So I did what any devoted beardie parent would do: I made him a mosaic.
-It was no small project — a month of work, about eight hours a week, and 40 hand-pulled threads.
-But in the end, Lewis approved!
+So I did what any devoted beardie parent would do - I made him a mosaic.
+It was a meaty project (a month of work with 40 hand-pulled threads), but in the end Lewis approved!

 Behind the Scenes